 AirAsia says review cleared Airbus sponsorships; Tony Fernandes reinstated to CEO

-[KUALA LUMPUR] AirAsia Group Bhd on Friday said an independent probe into corruption allegations from Britain's Serious Fraud Office (SFO) has found the Malaysian airline's procurement process with European planemaker Airbus SE robust and justifiable.
+AIRASIA Group on Friday said an independent probe into corruption allegations from Britain's Serious Fraud Office (SFO) has found the Malaysian airline's procurement process with European planemaker Airbus robust and justifiable.

-In a filing with the stock exchange, AirAsia said Airbus's sponsorship of a sports team the airline's top executives co-owned was at the relevant time disclosed to and supported by the Board of Directors of AirAsia Bhd (AAB), since renamed AirAsia Group.
+In a filing with the stock exchange, AirAsia said Airbus's sponsorship of a sports team the airline's top executives co-owned was, at the relevant time, disclosed to and supported by the Board of Directors of AirAsia Berhad (AAB), since renamed AirAsia Group.

 "The sponsorship showed demonstrable benefits to the AirAsia Group and was not linked to any purchase decisions by AAB," the group said.